Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Proofs of results on involving dualization (Theorems and )

 \begin{proof}[Proof of Theorem~\ref{mahler}.]
-By Proposition~\ref{mahler_bary} and Theorem~\ref{thm_location}(c) we get the desired upper bound.
-Since by Theorem~\ref{thm_location}(c) and Theorem~\ref{main_bc_bound}(a), the product $\beta_1 \cdots \beta_{d+1}$ is minimal if and only if $\beta_{d+1}$ is minimal, Theorem~\ref{main_bc_bound}(b) yields that the upper bound is attained if and only if $S = T^d_{1,d+1}$.
-The lower bound, meanwhile, follows from the fact that $\sum_{i=1}^{d+1} \beta_i = 1$ and hence by the theorem of geometric and arithmetic means (see \rescite{MR0046395}{Theorem 9}),
+By Proposition~\ref{mahler_bary} and by applying Lemma~\ref{i_and_k}(d) with $n = d+1$ and $\alpha_i = 1$ for every $i \in \{1, \ldots, n\}$, we get the desired upper bound.
+Since, by Lemma~\ref{i_and_k}(d) and Theorem~\ref{main_bc_bound}(b), the product $\beta_1 \cdots \beta_{d+1}$ is minimal if and only if $\beta_{d+1}$ is minimal, Theorem~\ref{main_bc_bound}(c) yields that the upper bound is attained if and only if $S = T^d_{1,d+1}$.
+The lower bound, meanwhile, follows from the fact that $\sum_{i=1}^{d+1} \beta_i = 1$ and hence by the inequality for the geometric and arithmetic means,